kdreyer3196/intro_to_python/README.md

 # intro_to_python
-Introduction to using Python: initially created for a Northwestern University course in the Chemical and Biological Engineering department, but applicable to undergrad or grad students and beyond looking to learn a new (or their first) programming language.
+Introduction to using Python: initially created for a Northwestern University course in the Chemical and Biological Engineering department by former TAs of the course, but applicable to undergrad or grad students and beyond looking to learn a new (or their first) programming language.

 Other useful repos for this purpose: